Leo Tolstoy

 4

 Some delusions cannot be refuted.
 We must communicate knowledge to a delusional mind that will enlighten it.
-Then the delusion will disappear on its own.
+Then the delusion will disappear by itself.

 — Kant